ltmajor42/streamdeck-starcitizen/README.md

   - One-shot action (non-toggle)
   - Temporary visual feedback only
   - Fully configurable delay
-  - Uses the same function selector and search system as the Static Button
+  - Uses the same function selector and search system as the Action Key
   - Supports drag-and-drop images via the Stream Deck UI

   ### Example use cases